Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Properties of on and local results for vanishing weights Pg on Bᵗˢ and QEMs for vanishing weights

-\begin{definition}[Quasi-compactness, spectral gap] Let $B$ be a Banach space and $L:B\to B$ be a bounded linear transformation.
-We say that $L$ is \emph{quasi-compact} if there exist $L$-invariant sub-spaces $F, W\subset B$ such that $F \otimes W = B$, $F$ is finite-dimensional and $r(\left.T\right|_{W}) < r(T)$.
-We say that $L$ has a \emph{spectral gap} if $L$ is a quasi-compact operator and there exists only one element in the peripheral spectrum of $L$, and such element is a simple eigenvalue. \end{definition}
+We say that $\mathcal L$ has a \emph{spectral gap} if $\mathcal L$ is a quasi-compact operator and there exists only one element in the peripheral spectrum of $\mathcal L$, and such element is a simple eigenvalue. \end{definition}

 \begin{lemma} Let $(\Omega,\mathbb P)$ be a probability space and $\{T_\omega:M\to M\}_{\omega\in\Omega}$ be a family of maps.
 For $Y \subset M$ a compact subset and a non-negative function $\psi:Y \to \mathbb R$, $\psi \in \mathcal C^\alpha(Y)$, $\alpha > 0$, assume that the operator